jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the International Telecommunication
-Union in a project that aims to secure the adoption of universal cybersecurity goals and targetsthe Cyber
+Union in a project that aims to secure the adoption of universal cybersecurity goals and targets—the Cyber
 Development Goals.
  Microsoft Digital Defense Report 2023
-Appendix Additional information126
+Appendix  Additional information

+126
 Contributing teams
 The data and insights presented in this report have been contributed by